alwynmathew/monodepth-pytorch/README.md

 ## Know issue

 Training not as stable as original tensorflow implementation.
+Main suspect could be the bilinear sampler.

 If someone could find the issue in this implementation, please open an issue in this repo and if possible post your suggestion.